mcbradyk1/event-photo-template/NEW-EVENT.md

 3. Open the folder and copy its **ID** from the URL:
    `drive.google.com/drive/folders/`**`<THIS_PART>`**.

-> Optional booth: if this event has a photo booth, make a **second** folder the
-> same way and note its ID too.

 ## 3. Add the repo secrets

 In the new repo: **Settings → Secrets and variables → Actions → New repository